-By City Attorney Peter Ruffatto, Police Chief Cliff Cook, Planning and Community Development Director Jeff ThomasUPDATE: Following the public hearing on August 12th, the City Council took the following actions:
+By City Attorney Peter Ruffatto, Police Chief Cliff Cook, Planning and Community Development Director Jeff ThomasUPDATE: A City Council hearing is scheduled for July 21, 2014 to discuss the renewal and six month extension of an emergency ordinance (2014-06-036) establishing interim zoning for the cultivation of medical marijuana for personal use and in collective gardens.
+The renewal does not include changes to the previously adopted interim rules.
+Following the public hearing on August 12, 2013 the City Council took the following actions:

 See the Council Meeting Materials page for full details.